Federation of Genealogical Societies

 ZOOM Presentation

-Guests are welcome to attend this free event.
-If interested, send an email to the society at scgs@scgsca.org no later than 4 p.m., May 3rd to request a Zoom link invitation.
+Guests are welcome to attend this FREE event.
+If interested, send an email to the society at scgs@scgsca.org no later than 4 p.m., October 1st to request a Zoom link invitation.

 10:00 am